 By the time von Trier’s misogynistic script has Gainsbourg’s character proclaiming that women are the nature of evil, this critic gave up on deciphering the film’s meaning, realizing that von Trier only wanted to upset his viewers.
 But at this point, the director was just getting started.
 Using a combination of religious iconography, a fuzzy narrative, and graphic sexual violence, the film twists into a gory procession of horrible acts.
 She smashes He’s sexual organ with a block of wood and ejaculates him to come blood; then she drills into his leg with a hand-cranked tool, affixing a weight to his leg through the bloody hole.
 Von Trier probably wanted to make Dafoe’s character a contrary version of Christ and have him endure a series of trials before the film’s celestial finale.
-No doubt a religious parallel exists for every scene.
+No doubt a religious parallel exists in every scene.
 But von Trier isn’t interested in your ability to decode his symbolism; he wants to push you into an emotional response.

 When von Trier places the camera between Gainsbourg’s legs to capture her slicing off her clitoris with a pair of scissors, makeup effect though it may be, von Trier knows people will talk.
 He wants it.
 His film depends on it.
 There’s a level of “torture porn” at work here, an exhilaration from having the director answer our lingering question: “How far will he go?”
 As emotional angst translates into sadistic physical punishment between the characters, von Trier captures these moments in gruesome detail.
 His camera, much like Eli Roth’s in Hostel, does not shy away in the least.
 He wants sexual and violent detail in the film because it’s through those methods that his characters communicate.
 Seeing these acts in explicit reality, however, leaves absolutely nothing to the imagination.
 While the director dares to confront his audience, through his explicated visuals he leaves nothing for us to contemplate.